My first time in Mexico was as a kid. My parents took us on a family vacation to Club Med in Ixtapa, but I never left the resort.

 I imagined the nightlife to be exciting, given the size and location of the discotecas right along the boardwalk, overlooking the sea.

-Add to that a mix of vacationing Mexicans, and foreigners from around the world, and you're sure to see a lot of pretty people getting crazy off tequila shots and Margaritas every weekend.
+Add to that a mix of vacationing Mexicans and foreigners from around the world, and you're sure to see many pretty people getting crazy off tequila shots and margaritas every weekend.

-Instead of ordering individual entrees, we ordered a variety of appetizers to taste, including shrimp tostadas, soft crab tacos, shrimp empanadas, and mussels.
+Instead of ordering individual entrees, we ordered various appetizers to taste, including shrimp tostadas, soft crab tacos, shrimp empanadas, and mussels.

-Everything was amazing, and cheap, which would become a recurring theme with the food I'd eat in Mexico.
+Everything was excellent and cheap, which would become a recurring theme with the food I'd eat in Mexico.